ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DSA/Part_1/QueueAndStack/TheoryOfStacks.md

 14. **Sort a Stack Using Recursion**
     - **Hint**: Pop elements recursively and insert them back in sorted order using a helper function that finds the correct position for each element.

-15. **Largest Rectangular Area in Histogram**
-    - **Hint**: Use a stack to store indices of histogram bars.
-Traverse the histogram and calculate the area for the bars stored in the stack.

 16. **Length of the Longest Valid Substring** \
     Given a string s consisting only of opening and closing parenthesis 'ie '('  and ')', find out the length of the longest valid(well-formed) parentheses substring.